2021-22

 My role

-• Co-created experience maps
+• Co-created experience maps using internal insights

 • Conducted competitor analysis

-• Created user flows and high-fidelity prototypes
+• Designed user flows and high-fidelity prototypes

-• Facilitated Online brainstorming sessions
+• Facilitated brainstorming workshops

 Flows